mzrimsek/go-interpreter/README.md

 * Extend tests to check for more types
 * ~~Read input from a file~~
 * Add more builtin functions
-  * Array and String iterators
+  * Array and String includes function
-  * Array includes, all, any, etc type operators
+  * Array all, any, etc type operators
 * Add a wiki with language documentation

 ## Setup